The 3D map robots need.

 Already proven

 Scaniverse proved the model works.
 50,000 people captured 3D scans with zero financial incentive.
 Just the magic of seeing their world in 3D.
-That built a $9 billion company.

 But those 50,000 people?
 They own nothing.
 They earned nothing.
 The platform kept it all.